Saumyajais/Readme/README.md

 ## 👋 About Me

 Hi!
-I'm **Saumyajais**, a data analytics enthusiast focused on turning complex data into clear, actionable insights.
+I'm **Saumya jaiswal**, a data analytics enthusiast focused on turning complex data into clear, actionable insights.
 With hands-on experience in **SQL**, **Power BI**, and **end-to-end data analytics workflows**, I aim to bridge the gap between raw data and real-world decisions.

 ### 🚀 What I Do
 - 🧹 Clean and transform data using SQL